Cockatoo Island ferry wharf

 Cockatoo Island ferry wharf is located on Sydney Harbour serving Cockatoo Island.
+It is served by It is served by Sydney Ferries Cockatoo Island services operating to and from Circular Quay and Parramatta River services operating between Circular Quay and Parramatta.

 History

 When the Cockatoo Island Dockyard was in operation, Sydney Ferries Limited operated services to the island at shift changeover times.